-According to one of the deeds of Fariview Cottages, George Shailer, the son of James Shailer who ran the Coach and Horses from 1820 to 1841, purchased the property on 7th May 1863 when there was an auction held at the 'Golden Cross'.
-The properties owned by Edwin Collis, builder which included the Old Bakery & The Retreat.
-The Golden Cross is referred to in detail in the Deeds belonging to Fairview Cottages in Alcester Road in 1876:-
+According to the detailed deeds of Fairview Cottages George Shailer, the son of James Shailer, who ran the Coach and Horses from 1820 to 1841, purchased the Golden Cross on 7th May 1863 at an auction held at the 'Golden Cross'.
+Extract from the Fairview Deeds:-

-There was a tradition in medieval times to plant large named trees such as elm or oak on junctions to act as way markers, this is very likely to have been such a one.
+There was a tradition in medieval times of planting large named trees such as elm or oak on junctions to act as way markers, this is very likely to have been such a one.
 There are two long-gone elms near Cheltenham that spring to mind: Maud's Elm and Piff's Elm.
-Some thought has been taken to pin-point the exact location of Porter's Elm.
+Some thought has been taken to pin-point the exact location of Porter's Elm Corner.
 The description of the elm follows directly after the description of the Golden Cross with the comment 'adjoining'.
-The natural inclination is to position it on the corner of Village Street and Alcester Road, however the location in the document is not as clear as it might have been.
+The natural inclination is to position it on the corner of Village Street and the road to Alcester.
+The location in the document however is not as clear as it might have been.

 from the Fairview Deeds dated 1880.

-The above mentioned document of 1863 refers to a contract between Thomas Matthews and George Shailer, In the 1861 Census George Matthews is the publican of the Golden Cross, born Harvington aged 31, with wife Mary aged 20.
-Thomas Matthews may have been the publican from 1851 when the previous publican William Williams died.
-William was the publican in 1851 and was the son-in-law of Joseph Cale, the publican in 1841.
+The above mentioned document of 1863 refers to a contract between Thomas Matthews and George Shailer, In the 1861 Census George Matthews is the publican of the Golden Cross, born Harvington, aged 31, with wife Mary aged 20.
+Thomas Matthews may have become the publican in 1856 when the previous publican William Williams died.
+William was the publican in 1851 and was the son-in-law of Joseph Cale, the publican back in 1841.
 William Williams probably took over when Joseph died in 1843.
 William Williams' son was Joseph Cale Williams, tailor of Harvington.
-It is suggested that William Bennett was the publican previously to that of Joseph Cale, all the above individuals appear in the 1876 document.
+There is a hint that William Bennett was the publican at some stage, all the above individuals appear in the 1876 document.

-In 1881 the Golden Cross had William Marsh, Innkeeper, aged 47 born Broadway, with Mary his wife aged 46 born Willersley and children Agnes aged 21, born oxford and Herbert aged 20 born Oxford.
+In the 1881 Census William Marsh, Innkeeper, aged 47, born Broadway, with Mary his wife aged 46 born Willersley and children Agnes aged 21, born oxford and Herbert aged 20 born Oxford.

 A letter held by the Almonry in Evesham from Hilary Sinclair in 1984 states the following:-